tiktuk/cobot-cli/README.md

 - Save booking data to a JSONL file in the configured data directory
 - Compare with previous state to detect cancellations and new bookings
 - Show changes in a color-coded table (red for cancellations, green for new bookings)
+- Send Telegram notifications for booking changes (if configured)
 - Keep a complete history of all booking states for future reference

+### Telegram Notifications

+When Telegram is configured (using `telegram_bot_token` and `telegram_chat_id` in settings), the monitor command will automatically send notifications for:
+- New bookings (✓)
+- Cancelled bookings (❌)
+- Error conditions (e.g., API failures)

+Notifications are formatted with HTML and include:
+- Date and time of the booking
+- Name of the person booking
+- Title/purpose of the booking

 Options:
 - `--days` / `-d`: Number of days to fetch bookings for (default: 7)